• Skip to primary navigation

 Instructions

 • Turn the Instant Pot on to the saute function.
 Set the timer for 5 minutes.
 When it's hot, add the oil, then the carrots, onions and celery.
 Saute, stirring occasionally so it does not stick on the bottom.
-Towards the end of the saute cycle, add the garlic and stir.
+At the end of the saute cycle, add the garlic and stir.

 Notes